• Skip to primary navigation

 If you use raw egg whites, be sure to use the freshest eggs possible with intact shells.
 You can also cook them over a double boiler, whisking the eggs constantly so they don’t scramble until they are hot.
 Then, transfer them to a mixer with a whisk attachment and whip until stiff peaks form.

-3. Using an electric mixer, whisk the heavy cream until stiff peaks form.
+3. Whisk the heavy cream until stiff peaks form.

 4. Add mascarpone to the cooled egg yolk mixture and whisk by hand until smooth.
 Fold in the whipped cream in 2 additions.

 5. Assemble the dessert.
-Dip each ladyfinger into the coffee syrup (do this quickly, less than a second) and place in the pan in a single layer.
+Quickly dip each ladyfinger into the coffee syrup (less than a second) and place in the pan in a single layer.
 Add half of the mascarpone cream and smooth the top.
 Repeat with a second layer.
+Don’t top with cocoa powder yet!
+Instead cover with plastic wrap and refrigerate for at least 6 hours or up to 2 days.

 • Tiramisu Cake: Enjoy the classic flavors of tiramisu in cake form!
 Tender, vanilla cake soaked in coffee syrup is topped with sweetened whipped mascarpone cream and cocoa powder.